OpenSSH 8.9 release fixes sshd vulnerability

 • In the portable version of OpenSSH, sshd removed native support for password hashing using the MD5 algorithm (linking to external libraries such as libxcrypt is allowed to return).

-• ssh, sshd, ssh-add, and ssh-agent implement a subsystem to restrict forwarding and use of keys added to ssh-agent.
+• ssh, sshd, ssh-add and ssh-agent implement a subsystem for restricting the transfer and use of keys added to ssh-agent.
 The subsystem allows you to set rules that determine how and where keys can be used in ssh-agent.
-For example, to add a key that can only be used to authenticate when any user connects to the scylla.example.org host, the perseus user connects to the cetus.example.org host, and the medea user connects to the charybdis.example.org host, redirecting through an intermediate host scylla.example.org, you can use the following command: $ ssh-add -h "[email protected]" \ -h "scylla.example.org" \ -h "scylla.example.org>[email protected]\ ~/.ssh/id_ed25519
+For example, to add a key that can only be used to authenticate when any user connects to the host scylla.example.org, the user perseus to the host cetus.example.org, and the user medea to the host charybdis.example.org with redirection through the intermediate host scylla.example.org, you can use the following command: $ ssh-add -h "perseus@cetus.example.org" \ -h "scylla.example.org" \ -h "scylla.example.org>medea@charybdis.example.org" \ ~/.ssh/id_ed25519

-• In ssh and sshd, the hybrid algorithm "[email protected]Β» (ECDH/x25519 + NTRU Prime), resistant to selection on quantum computers.
-In OpenSSH 8.9, this negotiation method was added between the ECDH and DH methods, but it is planned to be enabled by default in the next release.
+• In ssh and sshd, the hybrid algorithm "sntrup761x25519-sha512@openssh.com" (ECDH/x25519 + NTRU Prime), resistant to brute force on quantum computers, has been added by default to the KexAlgorithms list, which determines the order of choosing key exchange methods.
+In OpenSSH 8.9, this negotiation method was added between the ECDH and DH methods, but it is planned to be used by default in the next release.

 • ssh-keygen, ssh, and ssh-agent have improved handling of FIDO token keys used for device verification, including keys for biometric authentication.